her01n/jdrone/readme.md

 The build plate of 120x120 mm is necesary.
 I recommend to print the parts with ABS.

+We use M3x4x5 thread inserts and M3x8 button head screws to connect the parts of the frame.
+All parts are connected with minimum of two screws.
+The motors are also connected with M3x8 screws.
+The stack connects with four M3x20 button head screws.

 The quadcopter is measured about 257mm diagonally, and can handle propellers with 180mm diameter.
 The motors are attached by 16*16mm M3 screws.